shautvast/solarmon/README.md

 # solarmon
 * charts solaredge inverter data using its REST api like their app also does
-* sends alerts if at 12:00 no output is measured.
+* sends alerts if around 12:00 no output is measured.
 Mine had died without a word last summer...
 * alerting on your phone using pushover
+* solaredge api has at least 15 mins resolution.
+Its response is cached to prevent overloading their server.

 **start**
 * clone this repo